 The issue — when a broker represents both the tenant and the landlord in a deal — takes center stage a few times every year.
 News stories like this notable case from last summer highlight the world’s largest real estate firms losing court cases to recover commission after failing to properly disclose dual representation in a deal to lease an office building in Downtown D.C.

-It raised a lot of red flags and key reminders for tenants who are evaluating and searching for space —the greatest consideration being: Is Your Broker Actually Working for You?
+Both cases raise a lot of red flags and key reminders for tenants who are evaluating and searching for space — the greatest consideration being: Is Your Broker Actually Working for You?
 Are you getting the best deal?

 You can learn more about the case in this Exis article here and the more recent case in this Bisnow article here.
-These are interesting reads, but don’t address the tenant’s loss; and the only potential loss for this tenant took place when they signed on with a firm that represents both sides.
+These are interesting reads, but don’t address the tenant’s loss; and the only potential loss for these tenants took place when they signed on with a firm that represents both sides.

 In this case, as with many dual brokered deals, the lack of a third party representing either the tenant or the landlord created a conflict of interest.

 When you lease office space, the landlord pays a commission.
 So, if you do not have someone representing your interest, the landlord’s broker keeps 100% of the commission.
 The fee is already being paid, but having an expert advocating for you always ensures: 1) Better Rates, 2) Lease Concessions, 3) Flexibility and 4) Market Favorable Terms.

 Tenant representation matters because a tenant-rep advisor will keep only your interests in mind and be fervent in pursuing your best interest in the negotiating process.
 On the other hand, those also working with landlords —- while they owe you a good standard of care —- will be incentivized to get you to sign an agreement on a property that they may already represent in a deal that will also benefit the landlord.